Food tours now available through October 2025 with more availability coming soon!

 Guisados | Los Angeles, California | Photo by Adam of Rocky Mountain Food Tours

 We ventured next to Guisados, which was started as a taco truck by a father and son team in 2005.
 Guisados now has multiple locations throughout Southern California and is often voted as one of the top 10 taco spots in LA.
 We were offered our choice of a chicken, steak, or veggie taco, and we watched tortillas being made from scratch as we waited for our food.
 I opted for the chicken taco and was surprised that it was smothered in mole, something you don’t often see as a taco topping here in Colorado.
 The taco also featured dried chile, queso fresco, red onion, and sour cream.
 The tortilla was chewy and bouncy without being dense, and the mole had layers of rich flavor.
-I also ordered a limón agua fresca that was a refreshing treat on a hot day filled with lots of walking.
+I also ordered a limón agua fresca that was a refreshing treat on a hot day.

 Stop 5: Donut Friend